naveedn/naveed-website/content/posts/2020-05-28-its-time-to-bring-back-xtreme-programming-for-distributed-teams.md

 >
 > **Zawinski**: Yea, constant email.
 This was before instant messaging -- these days it probably all would have been IM because we were sending one-liner emails constantly.
 And we talked on the phone.

+*(side note: this is a fantastic book, and I recommend anyone read it if they're looking for computer science lore that isn't a textbook or manual).*

 As the interview may have unintentionally highlighted, having discrete chunks of coder time was a key component in the success of their collaboration.
 The idea been talked about at great length in the book "Deep Work" By Cal Newport, and many companies have [independently verified](https://www.google.com/search?q=no+meeting+day+policy) that having distraction-free blocks for developers has yielded impressive productivity gains. (duh!)